What does the Edwin Encarnacion trade mean for the Mariners? Depends who you ask.

 With a glut of outfielders at the time and Daniel Vogelbach and Encarnacion sharing first base and DH, Bruce’s playing time was expected to drop considerably, lowering any remaining trade value.

-Of course, Haniger and Bishop suffered freak injuries that would’ve opened up playing time for Bruce.
+Of course, Mitch Haniger and Braden Bishop suffered freak injuries that would’ve opened up playing time for Bruce.
 Would it have increased his trade value more?
 Perhaps.
 But trade markets don’t stay constant.
 Teams in need of a player in the moment don’t want to wait weeks to finally get him.

 •••